Subsidy Library

 format_list_bulleted What to do

-• Keep all newly planted trees or natural regeneration free from competing vegetation for 5 years by using approved manual methods.
+• Keep newly planted trees or natural regeneration free from competing vegetation for 5 years using manual methods (e.g., mulch, clearing saw).

 • Replace any trees that die.